-Hair loss and bodybuilding are thought to have a connection, although this is a generally a myth.
+Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

-Keep reading below to learn about the connection between bodybuilding and hair loss, and tips for maintaining your hair as a bodybuilder.
+Keep reading below to learn about the connection between bodybuilding and hair loss, and learn why this is a common myth!

 Common Myths About Hair Loss and Bodybuilding

-Are you worried about thinning hair as well as the thickness of your biceps?
-You don’t have to sacrifice one for the other.
+Are you worried about thinning hair as a result of getting big arms?
+Well, I am here to tell you that you don’t have to sacrifice one for the other!

-Before you sabotage your efforts with bad information, take a look at these hair growth and bodybuilding myths!
+Before you sabotage your efforts with bad information, take a look at these hair loss and bodybuilding myths!

-There is a common myth out there that tells people that exercise and hair loss go hand in hand.
-So, the assumption is that weightlifting can make you go bald.
+A common myth out there tells people that bodybuilding or simply weightlifting and hair loss go hand in hand.

 This is not true at all, but a lot of people believe it.

-Health nuts love to use supplements, and many do so with the mistaken belief that the more nutrients you put into your body, the better your overall health.
-This isn’t the way to go about fitness or nutrition.
+Bodybuilders and health nuts love to use supplements, and many do so with the mistaken belief that the more nutrients you put into your body, the better your overall health.
+Unfortunately, this isn’t the way to go about improving your health.

-Even too much Vitamin A can make you lose hair and cause other troubling problems such as cardiovascular problems.
+Too much Vitamin A, for example, can make you lose hair and cause other troubling problems such as cardiovascular problems.

-There is absolutely nothing harmful about sweating if you’re healthy, and sweat, in and of itself, is a good thing for your body.
+There is absolutely nothing harmful about sweating if you’re healthy.
+Additionally, sweat, itself, is a good thing for your body!

-It actually rids toxins from your pores, including your hair.
-For example, if you quit smoking or drinking sugary drinks, sweat is a way to rid yourself of the harmful toxins in your body.
+Swear rids toxins from your pores, including your hair.
+For example, if you quit smoking or drinking sugary drinks, sweat is a way to cleanse your body of harmful toxins!

-Why does this work?
-Increased blood flow from exercise improves circulation, which in turn promotes healing and even thicker hair.
+Sweating is the result of increased heat and increased blood flow, and this increased blood flow also improves circulation, which in turn promotes healing and even thicker hair.